nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v2-6-1 v2-6-0

+KRKNWK-19036: High power consumption after parent loss After a parent loss, an SED would keep the radio on between reattach attempts.

+  **Workaround:** Manually cherry-pick and apply commit with fix to ``sdk-zephyr`` (commit hash: ``6c602a1bbd3b3f7811082bce391c6943663a2c64``).

+.. rst-class:: v2-6-1 v2-6-0

 KRKNWK-18612: nRF5340 sometimes fails to send a Child Update Response to an SSED child After performing an MLE Child Update Request by an SSED child, an nRF5340 parent sometimes does not respond with a Child Update Response.
   This is caused by the CSL transmit request being issued to the nRF 802.15.4 Radio Driver so late that it cannot be handled on time.